Last Updated on

-CoQ10 is normally produced within your dog’s body.
-They usually don’t need extra.
-In that sense, it works like vitamin C. As your pup ages, their ability to generate this coenzyme begins to degrade.
+They usually do not need extra.
+In that sense, it works like vitamin C.

 Ubiquinol vs. Ubiquinone

 There is very little regulation when it comes to supplements.
 Needless to say, choosing a brand can be frustrating and confusing.

 Ubiquinol is preferred because it is more easily adsorbed by your dog’s system compared to the non-reduced form known as Ubiquinone.